 Standardized Scores and Transcripts

-Just a quick word or two here because applicants have little control over these components, and then more in Part IV (coming soon).
+Just a quick word or two here because applicants have little control over these components.
 In my experience, applicants put too much emphasis on standardized scores.
 If you have perfect scores and your statement lays out a research agenda that no faculty work on, then those perfect scores won’t count for much.
 They are important of course, but not in the ways that most applicants think.

 At this point, just keep in mind that faculty are using transcripts and scores to fill in certain parts of the picture of you.
 Will it be reviewed and have an impact on your application?
 Yes.
 Will it decide the outcome?
 Not necessarily.